Celestial (Isis album)

-Celestial is the debut album by American post-metal band Isis, released in 2000 by Escape Artist and Hydra Head Records.
+Celestial is the debut studio album by American post-metal band Isis, released in 2000 by Escape Artist and Hydra Head Records.
 It is their third "official" solo release and first full length.

 A year later, Isis released SGNL>05, an EP designed to act as an extension to Celestial; its tracks were all directly culled from the Celestial recording sessions.
 Frontman Aaron Turner describes them as being “part of the same whole”, separated from each other because releasing a double album for the group's first full-length may have been overbearing for listeners.

 In addition to the regular CD and vinyl LP editions, Celestial is available in a double release, coupled with its sister EP, SGNL>05.
 On June 5, 2013, it was announced that Celestial would be re-issued by Ipecac Recordings with new artwork from Turner, as well as the audio having been recently remastered by James Plotkin.